NCERT Solutions for Social History Class 10 Chapter 4

 Answer:

-(a) The Spinning Jenny was opposed by British women workers because it sped up the spinning process and, as a result, reduced labour demand.
-Women in the woollen sector had a legitimate concern of losing their jobs as a result of this.
-They had been surviving on hand spinning up until now, but the new machine put that in jeopardy.
+(a) The Spinning Jenny was opposed by British women workers because it sped up the spinning process and, as a result, reduced labor demand.
+Women in the woollen sector had a legitimate concern of losing their jobs as a result of the invention.
+They had been surviving on hand-spinning up until now, but the new machine put that in jeopardy.

-(b) The guild of trade and commerce was in charge of the market, raw materials, personnel, and the manufacturing of commodities in the towns.
-Merchants who wished to enhance production by hiring more men faced difficulties as a result of this.
+(b) The guild of trade and commerce was responsible for the market, raw materials, personnel, and the manufacturing of commodities in the towns.
+Merchants who wished to enhance production by hiring more men faced difficulties as a result of the machine.
 As a result, they resorted to country peasants and artisans for help.

 (c) Surat’s port fell by the end of the eighteenth century, owing to the increasing prominence of European firms in India’s trade.
-They were granted several concessions by local courts, as well as exclusive trading privileges.
+Local courts granted them several concessions, along with exclusive trading privileges.
 As a result, the traditional ports of Surat and Hooghly, from which local merchants had operated, began to dwindle.
 Exports stalled, and local banks went out of business.

 (d) Gomasthas were recruited by the English East India Company to: